to place it on page-->

 Many owners find crate training an indispensable tool in the house training process, and this answers the question of where to encourage your dog’s slumber spot.

-An appropriate sized crate with a soft cozy crate pad is just what puppy needs for a secure place to lay his sleepy body.
+An appropriately sized crate with a soft cozy crate pad is just what the puppy needs for a secure place to lay his sleepy body.
+You can also place a dog bed inside the crate for extra comfort.

 What’s an appropriate crate size for a small breed dog?
-If you plan to purchase one crate for puppy and adult dog, opt for the larger size that puppy can grow into.
+If you plan to purchase one crate for a puppy and an adult dog, opt for the larger size that the puppy can grow into.
 The larger size can be reduced by adding a wire divider.

-If crate training is not on your list, consider a soft bed, placed in an area that is close to you.
+If crate training is not on your list, consider a soft bed placed in an area close to you.
 Small dogs will sleep anywhere near you, but they definitely prefer plush, soft, cozy places.

 Enzymatic cleaners, which break down proteins such as the ones found in urine, are very helpful for those house training incidences.